- Open Events

 King’s InterHigh is the world’s first and only school to offer the IB Diploma Programme entirely online, starting this September 2022 for students aged 16-19.

-King’s InterHigh is part of Inspired, the world’s leading and most innovative education group, delivering proven excellence in education across 70 premium schools in 5 continents.
+King’s InterHigh is part of Inspired, the world’s leading and most innovative education group, delivering proven excellence in education across over 80 premium schools in 5 continents.
 Inspired schools have been delivering the International Baccalaureate® for 44 years, with over 25 IB schools in action today.
 Across our schools, students regularly achieve the maximum score of 45, placing them in the top 0.5% of IB Diploma Programme students worldwide.

 King’s InterHigh is working in partnership with Inspired’s IB World School, International School of Monza to deliver the IB Diploma Progamme Online.

 We offer a range of online IB options to choose from, covering the full Diploma Programme curriculum across all six subject groups: language and literature, sciences, mathematics, foreign languages, humanities and social sciences, and the arts.

 Students will also study the DP core: Theory of Knowledge (TOK), the Extended Essay, and Creativity, Activity, Service (CAS).

 Launching in September 2022, it will now be possible to study the IB Diploma Programme entirely online.
 In collaboration with the International Baccalaureate®, King’s InterHigh is the world’s first and only online school to bring a fully online course to students aged 16-19 across the world, launched as a two-year pilot.